hasura/learn-graphql/tutorials/database/mysql/tutorial-site/content/installation.md

 ---
 title: "Setup and Installation"
 metaTitle: "MySQL Installation and Setup | MySQL Tutorial"
-metaDescription: ""
+metaDescription: "In this section, we will learn how to setup MySQL locally on Windows, Mac and Linux and learn more about connection string."
 ---

-In this section, we will learn how to setup MySQL locally and on Cloud.
+In this section, we will learn how to setup MySQL locally.

 - Setup MySQL
   - Windows